viam-labs/hand_raiser/README.md

 ## Testing

-To run tests, run `pip install -r tests/requireemnts.txt`.
+To run tests, run `pip install -r tests/requirements.txt`.
 Then run `pytest`.
 For more details on using Playwright, click [here](https://playwright.dev/python/docs/intro).

-Tests are run using a [Zoom meeting link](https://viam.zoom.us/j/82970814958?pwd=r88bp5b88JBpLANJBUVIUpvSjPpyBJ.1&jst=2#success) hosted by Nicole Jung.
+Tests are run using an actual Zoom meeting link that is provided in the `secrets.py` file.

 ## Desirable Next Steps